 If payment has not been received, make sure you are ready to send a statement to your customer after the 30 day period

 A tactful follow up by phone is always recommended just to remind the customer that payment has not been received.
 Just remember to be polite and understanding.

 At the 60 day mark, send another statement and make another follow up call.

 If payment has not been received shortly after that, it is recommended that you use the services of a reputable collection agency.

 However, you really should have a relationship with a reputable collection agency already in place.
 As we’ve said before, if you’re in business, you’re going to have late paying customers.
 It’s part of being in business.

 Want more answers to your questions?
-Head on over to our blog or browse our YouTube channel for more topics.
+Head on over to our website or browse our YouTube channel for more topics.